-The Complete Streets Committee meets quarterly at the following location:
+The Complete Streets Committee meets quarterly via Zoom.

 The committee consists of not more than (9) members, appointed by the Public Works Director, who are qualified either by experience or by demonstrated interest in the practices, policies and applications of Complete Streets With the exception of staff appointments, appointed community members must be residents of the City of Bremerton.
 There are no minimum residency time requirements for appointment.

 Steffani Lillie, Kitsap Transit